Alternative financing for your business

 - Gambling is prohibited: you cannot make a profit based on chance, where one wins and the other loses.
 A fair distribution of risk and profit is important.

 Financing can be done through the sale of shares in a private limited company.
-A partnership or joint venture is also an option.
+A partnership or is also an option.
 A financier contributes money, and a company provides production and personnel.
 Leasing or hire purchase is also an option.

 Video: Financing your business